 Earlier, I had published a list comparing the best caching plugins for WordPress.
 In that post, I had also included a performance test result.
-If you check it, you can see that W3 Total Cache (a.k.a W3TC) is the plugin that topped the charts.
+If you check it, you can see that W3 Total Cache (a.k.a W3TC) is the plugin that topped the table.

 See also: Top Caching Plugins for WordPress